-Gap identification is carried out in FDSS using the information captured as part of the field surveys and stakeholder interviews, distribution of Fire Stations and risk analysis.
-The gaps in infrastructure can be in terms of number of Fire Stations in both served and un-served areas, availability of fire vehicles, fire-personnel and building infrastructure in the operational Fire Stations.
-Through the input of field survey work, risk categorization, and infrastructure requirement norms, gap analysis is performed in FDSS at the district and State level.
+Gap identification is being carried out using the information captured as part of the field surveys and stakeholder interviews, distribution of Fire Stations and risk analysis.
+The gaps in infrastructure can be in terms of number of Fire Stations in both served and un-served areas, availability of fire vehicles, fire-personnel and in the operational Fire Stations.
+Through the input of field survey work, risk categorization, and infrastructure requirement norms, gap analysis is being performed at the district and State level.